The History Of God’s (Elohim’s) Name

 THE MASORETES ADD VOWEL POINTS (6th – 10th Century AD)

-MODERN HEBREW & YAHWEH (19th Century AD – Present)
+MODERN HEBREW & YAHWEH (18th Century AD – Present)

-“Waw” is translated as making a “w” sound in “Yahweh”, but in all other Semitic languages (namely Phonecian, Aramaic, and Arabic), “waw” is pronounced with an “oo”/”uu” sound.
-This supports the theory that the Paleo-Hebrew “waw”, which is adjacent to these languages, also made that sound.
-Additionally, we can look to Hebrew names to support the “oo”/”uu” sound theory for YHWH:
+“Waw” is translated as making a “w” sound in “Yahweh”, but in Semitic languages (such as Phonecian, Aramaic, and Arabic), “waw” is frequently pronounced with an “oo”/”uu” sound.
+Paleo-Hebrew is related to those languages, so the Paleo-Hebrew “waw” also likely made that sound (and even in Modern-Hebrew, “waw” can function as a vowel that makes the o or u sound).

 A simple argument in favor of Yahuah is that most Hebrew names include the root “Yahu”, which is a way of incorporating YHWH into Hebrew names.
 Elijah in Hebrew is “Eliyahu”, while Josiah is “Yoshiyahu”.
 Similarly, Jeremiah is “Yirmeyahu”, while Isaiah is “Yeshayahu”.
 The root “Yahu” is present in a large number of Hebrew names, which points to Yahuah being more accurate than Yahweh.